manas-shinde/Rainbow-Canvas-Drawing/README.md

 1. Open the project in your browser.
 2. Click and drag your mouse on the canvas to draw.
 3. Observe the changing colors and line width as you draw.

-## Extra Features

-1. Brush Size Selector: Uses a range input element to let users change the brush size.
-2. Eraser Tool: Adds a button to switch the drawing color to white, simulating an eraser.

 ## Contributing